NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/Site Management/Add Site Devices API.md

 Note: this API call needs to be invoked in a site transaction.

+**Note that some site management APIs require calling of other site management APIs prior to, or after.
+Refer to [Golden Use Case Templates - Site Management by Calling APIs](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/Golden%20Use%20Case%20Templates/Sites%20Management%20by%20Calling%20APIs.md) for more information.

 ## Detail Information

 > **Title** : Add Site Devices API<br>